 Terri met Karen when she enrolled in the Nurse-Family Partnership (NFP) at McLeod Health in Florence, South Carolina.
 NFP, the state of South Carolina, and Social Finance launched the Pay for Success program in February 2016 with the intention of improving health outcomes for mothers and children living in poverty.
 The public-private initiative leveraged $30 million in private impact capital and Medicaid funds to expand NFP’s services in South Carolina, making it possible for 3,200 mothers to access critical prenatal and postnatal health care services.

-Terri was among the women who enrolled in the program with the hope of raising a healthy child.
+Terri was among the women who enrolled in the program hoping to raise a healthy child.
 With support from Karen, Terri navigated her pregnancy and multiple rounds of treatment and therapy for her daughter, Aubrielle.